sbruch/bruch/index.md

-I am a research scientist at [Pinecone](https://pinecone.io) where I lead the investigation of efficient and effective algorithms and probabilistic data structures for constrained Maximum Inner Product Search over dynamic, heterogeneous vectors, as well as learning to rank in vector spaces.
+I am a research scientist at [Pinecone](https://pinecone.io) where I lead the investigation of efficient and effective algorithms and probabilistic data structures for constrained Maximum Inner Product Search over dynamic, hybrid vectors, as well as learning to rank in vector spaces.
-My research interests also include the theory of stochastic ranking policies and a multifaceted study of efficiency, from time and space complexity to resource and energy consumption.
+My research interests also include the theory of stochastic ranking policies.

 #### Academic Activities

++ [09/2023] I will be giving a keynote talk at [SPIRE 2023](http://spire2023.isti.cnr.it/keynote-speakers/) in Pisa, Italy.

 + [10/2022 - Present] I am co-editing the Special Section on Efficiency in Neural Information Retrieval for the ACM Transactions on Information Systems (TOIS) with Claudio Lucchese, Maria Maistro, and Franco Maria Nardini. [[CfP](https://dl.acm.org/pb-assets/static_journal_pages/tois/pdf/TOIS-SI-EfficiencyNIR-CFP-1659118130873.pdf)]